 Re-board your coach and relax on the scenic drive back to the pier area.

-The departure of the this tour is dependent on low tides which is approximately 2pm therefore this tour departure time has changed to 12:30pm.
+The departure of this tour is dependent on low tides.

 Please note: This tour involves a moderate amount of walking and is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Walking at the beach and into the water you may encounter uneven surfaces.
 You will be in shallow water, up to your waist for most guests, for the encounter.
 Approximately 250 metres (273 yards) of leisurely walking is required.
 We suggest wearing comfortable clothing and water shoes and well as sun protection.
 Bring a towel and bottled water with you from the ship.
 Guests must be 6 years of age to participate.

 Travel by mini-coach with your driver guide to an idyllic destination to experience the lives of a fourth-generation farming family.
 Your hosts, Graham, Anne, Caroline and Jo welcome you warmly as do the 3,000 sheep and 300 heads of cattle that call this pastoral paradise home.
 Your hosts are keen to answer any of your questions as they orient you to this lush, hilly property and show you around the 110-year-old homestead built from native New Zealand timber and surrounded by beautiful gardens.